rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Congratulations.
-You have implemented GraphQL subscriptions!
-It's not so easy to wrap your head around them, but once you get used to them and you know what you want to achieve, you can use them to create real-time GraphQL applications.
+You have implemented GraphQL subscriptions.
+It can be a challenge to wrap your head around them, but once you've worked through some basic operations, you can use these as a foundation to create real-time GraphQL applications.

 ### Exercises:

-* read more about {{% a_blank "Subscriptions with Apollo Server" "https://www.apollographql.com/docs/apollo-server/v2/features/subscriptions.html" %}}
+* Read more about {{% a_blank "Subscriptions with Apollo Server" "https://www.apollographql.com/docs/apollo-server/v2/features/subscriptions.html" %}}
-* watch a talk about {{% a_blank "GraphQL Subscriptions" "http://youtu.be/bn8qsi8jVew" %}}
+* Watch a talk about {{% a_blank "GraphQL Subscriptions" "http://youtu.be/bn8qsi8jVew" %}}

 {{% chapter_header "Testing a GraphQL Server" "graphql-server-testing" %}}

-Often one aspect when learning something new in the world of programming is missing: testing.
-In this section, I want to show you how to end-to-end (E2E) test your GraphQL server.
-While unit and integration tests are the fundamental pillars of the popular testing pyramid and will cover all standalone functionalities of your application, E2E tests cover user scenarios for your entire application.
-For instance, an E2E test will cover whether a user is able to sign up for your application or whether a user can delete another user when not being an admin.
-You don't need to write as many E2E tests as unit or integration tests, because they cover larger yet more complex user scenarios and not only small functionalities.
-In addition, E2E tests cover every technical corner of your application (e.g. GraphQL API, business logic, database).
+Testing often get overlooked in programming insruction, so this section will focus on to end-to-end (E2E) testing of a GraphQL server.
+While unit and integration tests are the fundamental pillars of the popular testing pyramid, covering all standalone functionalities of your application, E2E tests cover user scenarios for the entire application.
+An E2E test will assess whether a user is able to sign up for your application, or whether an admin user can delete other users.
+You don't need to write as many E2E tests, because they cover larger and more complex user scenarios, not just basic functionality.
+Also, E2E tests cover all the technical corners of your application, such as the GraphQL API, business logic, and databases.

 {{% sub_chapter_header "GraphQL Server E2E Test Setup" "graphql-server-e2e-test-setup" %}}

-Everything you need for testing your application is Mocha and Chai.
-Whereas Mocha is a test runner which makes it possible to execute your tests from a npm script and which gives your tests an organized structured (describe-block, it-block), Chai gives you all the functionalities to make assertions (e.g. "Expect X to be equal to Y").
+Programs called Mocha and Chai are really all you need to test the application we've created.
+Mocha is a test runner that lets you execute tests from an npm script, while providing an organized testing structure; Chai gives you all the functionalities to make assertions, e.g. "Expect X to be equal to Y" based on real-world scenarios and run through them.

 {{< highlight javascript >}}
 npm install mocha chai --save-dev
 {{< /highlight >}}

-Furthermore, you have to install a library, in this case {{% a_blank "axios" "https://github.com/axios/axios" %}}, for making requests to your GraphQL API.
-For instance, when testing the sign up of a user, you can send a GraphQL mutation to your GraphQL API which should create a user in the database and return the created user.
+To use these programs, you must first install a library called {{% a_blank "axios" "https://github.com/axios/axios" %}} for making requests to the GraphQL API.
+When testing user sign-up, you can send a GraphQL mutation to the GraphQL API that creates a user in the database and returns their information.

 {{< highlight javascript >}}
 npm install axios --save-dev
 {{< /highlight >}}

-In order to get Mocha up and running as your test runner, you have to use it from your npm scripts in your *package.json* file.
+Mocha is run using npm scripts in your *package.json* file.
 The pattern used here matches all test files with the suffix *.spec.js* within the *src/* folder.

 {{< highlight javascript "hl_lines=5" >}}
 {